jessstringham/murrelet/README.md

 ![status alpha](https://img.shields.io/badge/status-alpha-red)
 [![crates.io](https://img.shields.io/crates/v/murrelet.svg)](https://crates.io/crates/murrelet)

-*Along with this repo, this README is a work in progress!*
+*As with the rest of this repo, this README is a work in progress!*

 The crates here are part of the livecode engine that I've been building and using to make nearly all the art as [this.xor.that](http://thisxorthat.art).

 A demo of this (should be) running [here](https://www.thisxorthat.art/live/foolish-guillemot/).
-The code for creating the WASM for the website is in `examples/foolish-guillemot`, and the main.js is [here](https://gist.github.com/jessstringham/0654a13257f7aff4912affa5df95e36b).

 A high-level overview of the software is [published here](https://alpaca.pubpub.org/pub/dpdnf8lw/release/1?readingCollection=1def0192).